 The Instagram photos do not deceive you.
 Bali, the famed Island of the Gods, is an actual paradise on earth.
 From the rugged coasts and pristine beaches that outline the island to the lush rice terraces, waterfalls, and volcanic hillsides that fill the interior, the stunningly beautiful landscape makes quite the first impression.

 Behind the picturesque backdrop is a deeply spiritual and unique culture, which is fortunate enough to also be blessed with world-class surfing and diving.
 It all adds up to Bali being one of the world’s most popular island destinations.
-It’s also been the spiritual home Edumadic since our inception, perfectly suited for online learners who want to combine their education with world travel.
+It’s also been the spiritual home of Edumadic since our inception, perfectly suited for online learners who want to combine their education with world travel.

 If you made a checklist of all the things an online student is looking for in a travel destination, Bali would tick off most, if not all, of the boxes.